pine nut wild horse advocates

 1. Please don't get close to wild horses.
 Stay at least 100 feet away from wild horses to prevent habituating horses to humans.
 Other users of our public lands may complain if wild horses approach them which could get the horses rounded up and removed.

 2. Please do not feed wild horses.
 The age-old saying "Fed Wildlife is Dead Wildlife" is true.
-Feeding wild horses can turn these magnificent horses into beggars and in turn they could be perceived by some as a nuance.
+Feeding wild horses can turn these magnificent horses into beggars and in turn they could be perceived by some as a nuisance.

 3. Enjoy.
 These magnificent, beautiful wild horses will only be saved if people like you speak up for them!

-NOTE: If you live near wild horses, please do not offer feed or water on your property as that will entice horses to come into neighborhoods/roadways which will get the horses rounded up and removed.
+NOTE: If you live near wild horses, please do not offer feed or water on your property as that will entice horses to come into neighborhoods/roadways which may get the horses rounded up and removed.

 Give them room... use your zoom.
 We don't want our wild horses to get too desensitized to humans or anyone to get hurt out there.
 Wild horses are reactive and you don't want to get caught in the middle when one horses chases off another one.
 Stay back at least 100 feet when they are calm—and farther if they are playing or sparring.